AnimatedSwine37/animatedswine37.github.io/_posts/2024-02-02-p3r-modding-day-one.md

 {: .prompt-info }

 ## When will modding tools be ready?
 (READ THIS!!!)
-This is the big question and the answer is somewhere between a few hours and a day or two.
+This is the big question and the answer is, in the next few days.
+Note that I am purposely leaving this a bit vague to give us time, hopefully it will be sooner rather than later.

 Whilst we've worked hard to prepare the tools in time, there are still some final things to do before they are ready for the public.
 We don't want to release something half baked so please be patient.

 In the meantime you can use standard Unreal Engine tools to extract files and start looking into things if you'd like.
 (I'm not going to elborate more than that, if you already know what to do then go for it, otherwise please be patient and specific guides will come soon.)